By using this site, you agree to the Privacy Policy and Terms of Use.

 A Complicated Kindness | CBC Books

-Short summary: A fictionalized version of Toews’ native Steinbach, Manitoba, known as East Village, serves as the setting for the book.
-Nomi Nickel, the story’s narrator, is a curious, rebellious, and sarcastic 16-year-old who fantasizes about hanging out with Lou Reed in New York City’s “genuine” East Village.
+Summary: A fictionalized version of Toews’ native Steinbach, Manitoba, known as East Village, serves as the setting for the book.
+Nomi Nickel, the story’s narrator, is a curious, rebellious, and sarcastic 16-year-old fantasizing about hanging out with Lou Reed in New York City’s “genuine” East Village.
 She shares a home with her miserly father, Ray Nickel, who is a faithful Mennonite.

 The town’s different authorities, most notably Hans Rosenfeldt, the sanctimonious church pastor, are upset by Nomi’s incessant inquiry because she is naturally curious.